 It falls on the month of Magh and Fagun in the Nepali season.
 In the English calendar, this lies in the middle of mid-January to mid-April.
 It is the winter season in Nepal.

-So these are some the season that is experienced in Nepal.
+So these are some of the seasons that are experienced in Nepal.

 Home of the over 90 ethnic groups

 The human geography of Nepal is a remarkable cultural mosaic of people who have not so much assimilated as learned to coexist.
 The ethnic divisions are complex and numerous.
-You will not only see one type of people in Nepal but of all kinds of people with different features, culture and tradition.
-Some of the ethnic groups of Nepal are Tamang, Brahmin, Chhetri, Sherpa, Gurung, Magar, Rai, Limbu and many more.
-Each individual have their own language, customs, rituals, norms, values, tradition which identifies and differs them from many ethnic groups of Nepal.
-Nepal’s functions as the unifying the language, though less than half of Nepal’s people speak Nepali as their first language.
+You will see one type of people in Nepal and all kinds of people with different features, cultures, and traditions.
+Some of the ethnic groups of Nepal are Tamang, Brahmin, Chhetri, Sherpa, Gurung, Magar, Rai, Limbu, and many more.
+Each individual has their language, customs, rituals, norms, values, tradition, which identifies and differs them from many ethnic groups of Nepal.
+Nepal functions as the unifying language, though less than half of Nepal’s people speak Nepali as their first language.

 Nepal was never kept under the monarchy of powerful nations.
 Thus, we do not have an independent day.